 Tel: +44 (0) 20 3 470 0470

 Turner Pope Investments (TPI) Ltd - Joint Broker

 Tel: +44 (0)207 129 1474

-The information contained within this announcement is deemed by the Company to constitute inside information as stipulated under the Market Abuse Regulation ("MAR").
-Upon the publication of this announcement via Regulatory Information Service, this inside information is now considered to be in the public domain.
+The information contained within this announcement is deemed by the Company to constitute inside information as stipulated under the Market Abuse Regulations (EU) No. 596/2014 ('MAR') which has been incorporated into UK law by the European Union (Withdrawal) Act 2018.
+Upon the publication of this announcement via Regulatory Information Service ('RIS'), this inside information is now considered to be in the public domain.

 Elevation asl (m)